Frequently Asked Questions

-A fraternity is group of individuals bound into life-long friendship by commonly hold goals or values.
+A fraternity is a group of individuals bound into life-long friendship by commonly hold goals or values.

 Delta Kappa Epsilon is truly a life-long allegiance.
 The ties that bind us together stop not at graduation, at state or national boundaries, at political or philosophical lines, or even in war.
 That love which comes from the combination of stout hearts and kindred interests is truly special; it lasts while life lasts.